Types of tobacco: Dokha

+Tobacco with additives

-Aromatic Fire-cured
+Aromatic fire-cured

-Prior to the American Civil War, most tobacco grown in the US were fire-cured dark-leaf.
-This type of tobacco was planted in fertile lowlands, used a robust variety of leaf, and was either fire cured or air-cured.
+Prior to the American Civil War, the tobacco type mostly grown in the US was fire-cured, dark leaf.
+This type of tobacco was planted in fertile lowlands, used a robust variety of leaf, and was either fire cured, or air cured.
 Aromatic fire-cured smoking tobacco is dark leaf, a robust variety of tobacco used as a condimental for pipe blends.
 It is cured by smoking over gentle fires.
-In the United States, it is grown in northern middle Tennessee, western Kentucky and in Virginia.
-Fire-cured tobacco grown in Kentucky and Tennessee is used in some chewing tobaccos, moist snuff, some cigarettes and as a condiment leaf in pipe tobacco blends.
+In the United States, it is grown in northern middle Tennessee, western Kentucky, and Virginia.
+Fire-cured tobacco grown in Kentucky and Tennessee is used in some chewing tobaccos, moist snuff, some cigarettes, and as a condiment leaf in pipe tobacco blends.
 It has a rich, slightly floral taste, and adds body and aroma to the blend.